-Kmart Australia Ltd warrants that your new bicycle frame will be free from defects in materials and workmanship for a 5 year period, from the date of purchase.
-This warranty only applies where the product is completely and correctly assembled and used in accordance with all accompanying recommendations and user instructions.
+Kmart Australia Ltd warrants your new product to be free from defects in materials and workmanship for the period stated above, from the date of purchase, provided that the product is used in accordance with accompanying recommendations or instructions where provided.
 This warranty is in addition to your rights under the Australian Consumer Law.

-Kmart will provide you with a replacement frame for this product if the bicycle frame becomes defective within the warranty period.
+Kmart will provide you with your choice of a refund, repair or exchange (where possible) for this product if it becomes defective within the warranty period.
 Kmart will bear the reasonable expense of claiming the warranty.
 This warranty will no longer apply where the defect is a result of alteration, accident, misuse, abuse or neglect.

-Please retain your receipt as proof of purchase and contact our Customer Service Centre on 1800 124 125 (Australia) or 0800 945 995 (New Zealand) or alternatively, via email at customer.satisfaction@kmart.com.au for any difficulties with your product.
+Please retain your receipt as proof of purchase and contact our Customer Service Centre on 1800 124 125 (Australia) or 0800 945 995 (New Zealand) or alternatively, via Customer Help at Kmart.com.au for any difficulties with your product.
 Warranty claims and claims for expense incurred in returning this product can be addressed to our Customer Service Centre at 690 Springvale Rd, Mulgrave Vic 3170.